-Discussions have fallen off as of late, because with two straight years of so much parity, we’re not convinced there’s a point to the questions nor contemplations because every week is so wacky.
+Discussions have fallen off as of late, because with three straight years of so much parity, we’re not convinced there’s a point to the questions nor contemplations because every week is so wacky.
 “We don’t know,” and “Who knows?” answers pretty much all of them as of late.

 We always do it in that order to make sure we never miss a school.

 The Alaskas = Alaska-Anchorage & Alaska-Fairbanks

 The North schools = Simon Fraser & Western Washington

 The Puget Sound schools = Seattle Pacific & Saint Martin’s

 The East schools = Central Washington & Northwest Nazarene

 The Oregons = Concordia-Portland & Western Oregon

 Sometimes we’ll also say stuff like “The Westerns,” meaning WWU & WOU or “Spartin,” meaning SPU & Saint Martin’s.